 We’ll discuss how traders can use these percentages, but the main point is that the levels outlined by them may correlate with significant levels in the market.
 When plotted to a price chart, the Fibonacci levels may be used to identify areas of interest, such as support, resistance, retracement areas, entry points, exit targets, and stop-loss levels.

 As these percentages are the same in every Fibonacci retracement tool, you don’t need to manually calculate anything.
 However, the way to get them is to start with the Fibonacci numbers.

-Let’s create a sequence of numbers that starts with zero and one, and keep adding the sum of the two preceding numbers to the current one.
+Let’s create a sequence of numbers that starts with zero and one, with the next number in the series being the sum of the two preceding numbers.
 If we continue this indefinitely, we get a number string that’s called the Fibonacci sequence.

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987... and so on.